arunasurya/bisqtransifex/translatordocumentation.md

 We can start with the following range of rates and adjust them them as we get more information/feedback from the translators:
 0.07 - 0.10BSQ per word for translations, 0.035 - 0.5BSQ per word for reviews.

 Apart from these rates, several factors can be considered when calculating your compensation request, such as the time you have spent translating/reviewing and the country you live in.
 If you live somewhere with high living expenses, you can ask for a higher amount.
 If a certain translation required more time, you can also take that into account.
-Please mention these details in the request if you do so.
+Please mention these details in the request if they were factored in your compensation request.

 There was a lot of [discussion](https://github.com/bisq-network/compensation/issues/96) on this topic, and there is still no consensus on the rates.
-With time, as more translators submit their requests, a more consistent compensation range for translations and reviews will arise that the new contributors can use for assessing their compensation requests.
+With time, as more translators submit their requests, a more consistent compensation range for translations and reviews will arise.
 Don't forget to make a compensation request proposal in the software in that month's voting cycle.

 ### Details of your work
 - Please submit details of your work in your request.
 This is done to help the stakeholders validate your request.